bnajafi/PyEIS/README.rst

 Generating EIS data for a given circuit
 ----------------------------------------

 Let's compute the impedance of a simple electrical circuit: `Rel+Rct/Qdl`.
+The computation function require a parameter file (the extension does not matter) which contains the information for each electrical component.

 .. code-block:: python